HomePricing & costs › Leadership & Team

 How does apparent cost differ from real cost between the two methods?

-with the program active and turnover at 37%, that cost drops to USD 95,000 — a net saving of USD 164,000 against a program cost of USD 34,000.
-The most expensive mistake operations directors make is comparing the HR budget line without adding the turnover-loss line.
-Once both are included, the Masterestaurant method is 30% to 50% cheaper in total cost per active server.
-The traditional method makes sense for single-unit restaurants with fewer than 15 people on payroll and the owner present every service — the cost of building a formal system outweighs the benefit at that scale.
-For any group with two or more units, annual turnover above 50%, or a delegated management structure, the Masterestaurant method is the only option that scales.
-Diego F. Parra recommends starting with the 5-pain-point diagnostic — 90 minutes with the team, processed into a frequency table — before designing a single benefit.
+Net savings land at USD 164,000, against a program cost of just USD 34,000.
+The costliest mistake operations directors make, and I see it constantly, is comparing only the HR budget line without adding the turnover-loss line.
+Add both together, and the Masterestaurant method ends up 30% to 50% cheaper per active server.
+The traditional method fits a single unit with fewer than 15 people on payroll and the owner present at every service; past two units, turnover above 50% a year, or delegated management, Masterestaurant is the only option that scales.
+Start with the 5-pain-point diagnostic: 90 minutes with the team, processed into a frequency table, at zero cost.
+That first step alone prevents months of a misdirected program.

 Which approach fits which operation, and what is the concrete first action?